rhdtownsend/gyre/doc/source/user-guide/interpreting-output.rst

    plt.ylabel('Frequency (cyc/day)')

 (the values in the ``freq`` column are complex, and we plot the real part).
-The plot should look something along the lines of :numref:`fig-freq`.
+The plot should look something like :numref:`fig-freq`.

 .. _fig-freq: